HDFGroup/hsds/docs/kubernetes_install_aws.md

 This step is only needed if a custom image of HSDS needs to be deployed.

 1. From hsds directory, build docker image: `bash build.sh`
+2. Using AWS CLI or the AWS Mangement console, crete an ECR repository, 'hsds' in the region you will be deploying to
-2. Tag the docker image using the ECR scheme: `docker tag 1234 56789.dkr.ecr.us-east-1.amazonaws.com/hsds:v1` where 1234 is the docker image id and 56780 is the account being deployed to, and v1 is the version (update this every time you will be deploying a new version of HSDS).
+3. Tag the docker image using the ECR scheme: `docker tag 1234 56789.dkr.ecr.us-east-1.amazonaws.com/hsds:v1` where 1234 is the docker image id and 56780 is the account being deployed to, and v1 is the version (update this every time you will be deploying a new version of HSDS).
-3. Login to the AWS container registry (ECR): `aws ecr get-login --no-include-email`, run the command that was printed
+4. Login to the AWS container registry (ECR): `aws ecr get-login --no-include-email`, run the command that was printed
-4. Push the image to ECR: `docker push 56789.dkr.ecr.us-east-1.amazonaws.com/hsds:v1`
+5. Push the image to ECR: `docker push 56789.dkr.ecr.us-east-1.amazonaws.com/hsds:v1`
-5. Update the ***k8s_deployment_aws.yml*** file to use the ECR image path (note there are multiple references to the image)
+6. Update the ***k8s_deployment_aws.yml*** file to use the ECR image path (note there are multiple references to the image)

 Notes for Installation from a Windows Machine
 ---------------------------------------------